PurdueECE264/2018SpringProblems/HW15/README.md

 # Description of Assignment
 This assignment requires you to do the following :
 1. Creating binary search tree by calling the function CreateBinarySearchTree.
+This function takes two inputs, random seed and number of nodes.
+It creates BST, by randomly choosing ascii values.
 2. Creating a binary representation of the tree.
 For this part, we will consider that if the tree node is not a leaf node (i.e. have left child or right child) then the binary representation of that node is 0, otherwise the binary representation of the node is binary value of the data it stores.
 See the example below for better understanding

 ## Example for this assignment